symfony/symfony-docs/book/http_cache.rst

 application work even if there is no gateway cache installed.

-When using the default ``render`` function (or setting the strategy to ``default``), Symfony2 merges the included page content within the main one before sending the response to the client.
-But when using ``esi`` strategy, *and* if Symfony2 detects that it's talking to a gateway cache that supports ESI, it generates an ESI include tag.
+When using the default ``render`` function (or setting the strategy to ``default``), Symfony2 merges the included page content into the main one before sending the response to the client.
+But if you use the ``esi`` strategy (i.e. call ``render_esi``), *and* if Symfony2 detects that it's talking to a gateway cache that supports ESI, it generates an ESI include tag.
 But if there is no gateway cache or if it does not support ESI, Symfony2 will just merge the included page content within the main one as it would have done if you had used ``render``.

 .. note::